KTNO (AM): History

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KDSX authorized to move from 950 to 1700 kHz.

 A construction permit for the expanded band station was assigned the call letters KTBK on June 1, 1998.
 The FCC's policy was that both the original station and its expanded band counterpart could operate simultaneously for up to 5 years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 It was ultimately decided to transfer full operations to the expanded band station, and on January 10, 2006, the license for original station on 950 kHz, after successively changing its call letters to KKLF, KYNG and KZRA, was cancelled.

-In 2005, the station on 1700 AM changed its own call letters to KKLF, and also relocated to Richardson.
+In 2005, the station on 1700 AM changed its own call letters to KKLF, a variation of KLIF, and also relocated to Richardson.

 In 2011, Cumulus Media put KKLF and 11 other stations into a trust run by Scott Knoblauch (via Volt Radio, LLC) in preparation for Cumulus' acquisition of Citadel Broadcasting.
 As a result, the station's simulcast of KLIF ended in favor of an all-comedy format via the 24/7 Comedy Radio network.
 Originally, the current format would have launched on February 1, 2012, but it was delayed due to numerous missteps.
 KKLF officially changed formats to all-comedy on February 14.

 In November 2013, KKLF was sold to Claro Communications through licensee Gerald Benavides, who previously owned DFW low-powered station KVFW-LD; the purchase was consummated on March 5, 2014, at a price of million.
 On March 14, 2014, the station flipped from Comedy to Tejano music as "Kick 1700".
 In November 2016, the station switched formats and started broadcasting classic hits, sports and news in Spanish with a new name as Banda 13 Radio.

 In an application for STA filed with the FCC, Claro stated that a residence is near the KKLF night tower.
 The night tower site is the site for a proposed daytime operation with 10,000 watts with the same 90-degree-tall tower as is used for night operations.
 Because of the residence, KKLF has been granted an STA authorizing 1,000 watts unlimited operation.

+On June 1, 2026, the station's call sign was changed to KTNO.